Coffee before workout: Is it as effective as a pre-workout?

 For this example, we’ll take a look at my favorite pre-workout from Performance Lab.

-What Are The Perks Of a Pre-workout?
+What Are The Perks Of

 The perks of drinking a pre-workout supplement involve increasing your workout performance in the gym or your endurance during long runs.
 One great benefit is that it increases your energy while also helping your strength grow and prevent muscle pain.